ad-freiburg/qlever/benchmark/Usage.md

   // organization, require an identifier.
 A.k.a. a name. const std::string identifier = "Some identifier";

-  // Just saves the meausered execution time. results.addMeasurement(identifier, dummyFunctionToMeasure);
+  // Just saves the measured execution time. results.addMeasurement(identifier, dummyFunctionToMeasure);

   // Creates an enpty group.
 Doesn't measure anything.